natanrolnik/swift-cloud/README.md

 swift run Infra cancel --stage development
 ```

+## Swift Version

+By default, Swift Cloud will use the Swift version of the active Swift toolchain in the machine it runs.

+If you prefer to specify a different version, you can do so by writing a `.swift-version` file containing only the version number on it, including only major and minor version, not patch.
+Supported versions are:

+* 5.10
+* 6.0
+* 6.1

 ## Home

 Swift Cloud allows you to deploy infrastructure across multiple cloud providers.